 -You know those funny corn-starch “compostable” but totally plastic-looking cups, plates and utensils?
 I’ve put them in occasionally out of curiosity.
 Having never found them speaks for itself.

 -The easier to get the raw material, the better.
 I go to the coffeeshop regularly enough, and it’s a close walk.
 Now, my neighbors drop their leaves/scraps off out of habit.
 The fewer extra steps needed to make it happen, the easier it is to keep doing.
 Now, I’m so entrenched, I think it would be harder not to compost.

 I harvest twice a year.

 After visiting the amazing Juniper Level Botanic Gardens in North Carolina, I adopted their system of compost application: make lots of it and just lay it down 6-12 inches thick.
 Yep.
 No mixing: just let nature do its thing.
-This is not surprising in “no-till” circles.
-Oh my, #$%@ ! does it work.
+This is not surprising in “no-till” gardening circles.
+Holy #$%@ ! does it work.
 It starts to incorporate so fast into the soil profile.
 You do have to push it aside in order to sow or plant new plants on the native soil if you’ve recently laid it down, but I’m amazed how fast it all evens out and even more amazed at how plants do; mostly just rooting straight into the compost.
-It’s extra convenient to site your bin inside your veg garden because you don’t have to haul the finished material anywhere when it’s done and the “compost tea” which oozes from the bin bottom enriches the nearby soil in an astounding way.
+It’s extra convenient if you site your bin inside your veg garden, because you don’t have to haul the finished material anywhere when it’s done and the “compost tea” which oozes from the bin bottom enriches the nearby soil in an unbelievable way.

 So, to sum it all up: there is a two-bay compost bin sitting in the veg garden with a heap of leaves next to it.
 Scraps and such get chopped as they goes in with commensurate browns added in.
 It is allowed to fill up for half the year, getting watered lightly, frequently, and half a year later, it’s perfect, glorious, black gold.
 Get you some.